Emilia-Capital/comment-hacks/readme.txt

 == Description ==

+Make comments management easier by applying some of the simple hacks the Yoast team uses.

 This plugin adds some small hacks around core WordPress comments to make them more bearable:

 * Cleaner comment notification emails.